 |For the ladies reading this: That last paragraph was

 'guy logic'.
-It's the same thing that causes us to leave the seat up one
+It's the same thing that causes us to leave the seat up on a Monday

-night so you get a 'butt-bath' when you don't cut the bathroom light on...
-Then
+night so you get a 'butt-bath' because you're too lazy to cut the bathroom light on.

-the next night we're too lazy to cut the bathroom light on and we pee all over
+Remember - the next night (when WE're too lazy to cut the bathroom light on) we will then pee all over

 that fantastic new faux leopard fur toilet seat cover your mom gave you.
 The